BraedonWooding/LLV/README.md

 ## Quick contributors guide

+- We use [todo](LINK_NEEDED) for our current list of items to well 'todo'
+  - You don't need to use it you can just update the TOML (which is soon changing to md)
 - Small changes over big
   - Big changes are sometimes necessary, I've re-written the core once already since I wasn't happy with the lack of extensibility for other things than